MakerCollider/curie-smartnode-mac/README.md

 6. Connect Curie101 board to your computer properly.

-7. Drag "to curie" node and other nodes to flows depend on your needs,then click "Deploy" to download codes and run.
+7. Drag "to curie" node and other nodes to flows depend on your needs, then click "Deploy" to download codes and run.

 ```